CompArchCam/ghost-threading-eval-micro2025/figure6/README.md

-Figure 6 of the paper compares the energy efficiency of Ghost Threading with different approaches (the baseline, state-of-the-art software prefetching technique, and parallelization technique via SMT) on an idle server.
+Figure 6 of the paper compares the performance of Ghost Threading with different approaches (the baseline, state-of-the-art software prefetching technique, and parallelization technique via SMT) on an idle server.